 DXd permeable membrane causes DNA damage and apoptotic cell death after it is released through cleavage.

-FDA approval of ENHERTU was based on the outcome of randomised, open-label, multicentre, pivotal phase two trial, DESTINY-Gastric01.
+The FDA’s approval of Enhertu for the treatment of patients with locally advanced or metastatic HER2-positive gastric or GEJ adenocarcinoma was based on the outcome of a randomised, open-label, multicentre, pivotal phase two trial, DESTINY-Gastric01.

-The primary efficacy outcome measures were the overall survival (OS) and objective response rate (ORR) assessed by the independent central review (RECIST v1.1) in the intent-to-treat population.
+The trial’s primary efficacy outcome measures were the overall survival (OS) and objective response rate (ORR) as assessed by the independent central review (RECIST v1.1) in the intent-to-treat population.
 Additional efficacy outcome measures included progression-free survival (PFS) and duration of response (DOR).

 The OS reached a median of 12.5 months in the Enhertu arm compared with 8.4 months in the irinotecan or paclitaxel arm, while the ORR of the Enhertu arm was 40.5% compared with 11.3% in the chemotherapy segment.

 Enhertu also demonstrated a median PFS of 5.6 months versus 3.5 months for chemotherapy.
 The median DOR was 11.3 months in the Enhertu arm, compared with 3.9 months in the irinotecan or paclitaxel arm.

 The most frequent side effects associated with the use of Enhertu were nausea, fatigue, vomiting, diarrhoea, leukopaenia, anaemia, thrombocytopaenia, neutropaenia, lymphocytopaenia, decreased appetite, and laboratory abnormalities.
 Adverse reactions also include increased blood alkaline phosphatase, increased alanine aminotransferase, increased aspartate aminotransferase, increased blood bilirubin, constipation, alopaecia, hypokalaemia, and pyrexia.